 Source: Beers London

 Graphic art reigns supreme here at the Frith Street Gallery.
 While they now display other disciplines of art within its beautiful spaces, the gallery started out as a studio and exhibition place dedicated to drawing.
-Though the years, however, they began incorporating sculptures, paintings and held performance art shows in their space as well.
+Through the years, however, they began incorporating sculptures, paintings and held performance art shows in their space as well.
 But make no mistake, they still push the very best of graphic design pieces at their forefront.
 A gentle reminder of what this place used to be and what it has become now.

 Source: Frith Street Gallery

 It's quite rare for one gallery to feature both contemporary and established artists.
 Usually, a space will just feature one and the theme will spread across the board.
 Many times, the galleries do this so as to not confuse the visitors, particularly with the timeline of their pieces.
 But trust someone like Larry Gagosian to throw the rules out the window.
 His eponymous art galleries in the British capital mixed pieces from emerging artists as well as established icons all in one space.
 For him, to hell with the timeline.
 True art is timeless!

 With a name like 'Pure Evil,' you'd think you'll see something sinister inside this gallery.
 But nope, all you'll see here are the works of some of the best street artists in the business.
 Founded by a street artist himself, "Pure Evil," the space has long served as a great platform for independent artists to show off their creation.
 Many consider it as a monument to the street art movement, with its dedication to pushing the discipline to gain more respect within the industry.
 The idea of art for the sake of art is at the heart of this gallery.